Healthy Homes Assessment Meeanee

 Insulation Meeanee

-The insulation of the ceiling and underfloor has been compulsory in all rental homes since July 1, 2019.
-Property managers and landlords have to make sure the insulation meets standards that are in line with the latest quality.
-In some instances, old ceiling insulation as well as insulation within the subfloor space might need to be added or replaced.
+Underfloor and ceiling insulation has been compulsory in all rental homes since July 1, 2019.
+All landlords and property managers must make sure that the insulation is up to this new standard.
+In certain situations, the current ceiling insulation, or the insulation of the subfloor space might require to be replaced or replaced.

-A well-insulated house will help to control condensation and reduce the chances of mould and dampness, and it will make it easier for the home to retain heat.
+A properly insulated home can reduce condensation, and decrease the risk of mould and damp, and it will make much easier for the house to hold the heat.

-The "R" stands for thermal resistance, and is a measure of how well insulation can withstand heat flow.
-The more high the R-value, higher the standard of insulation.
+The "R" stands for thermal resistance, and it is a measurement of how well the insulation can withstand heat flow.
+The more R-value is higher, the better the insulation.

 • Zone 1 - Auckland & Northland Ceiling R 2.9 and underfloor R 1.3